Last update: July 31, 2016

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-At high doses, intra-articular treatment with other steroid drugs (Triamcinolone) have transiently affected milk production.
-Steroids administered before delivery may delay initiation of phase II of Lactogenesis ("milk come in") and decrease milk production in the first postpartum week.
+Corticosteroids such as betamethasone, administered before delivery may delay initiation of phase II of Lactogenesis ("milk come in") and decrease milk production in the first postpartum week.
+(Henderson 2008)

 Steroid drugs are commonly used for Pediatric treatment with no side effects when infrequently used and for short-time periods.